What the Black Belt Carries

 fire and excavation

-f the black field records historical accumulation, Alabama emerged through excavation.
+If the black field records historical accumulation, Alabama emerged through excavation.

 The panel already carried the material history of The Table and the Larder, where it had been ebonized and burned by hand.
-Rather than beginning with a new surface, I chose to work with one that already bore the traces of an earlier project.
+Rather than beginning with a new panel, I chose to work with one that already bore the traces of an earlier project.
 Excavating Alabama became an act of both continuity and renewal, allowing one work's material history to become the foundation for the next.

 Excavating the Alabama form by hand.
 Influenced in part by Michael Heizer's conception of negative sculpture, I approached excavation as a constructive act, allowing the state to emerge through repeated acts of removal rather than being applied to the surface.